SZucchini/racewalk-aijudge/README.md

 We can detect faults in race walking automatically using the code and [mmpose](https://github.com/open-mmlab/mmpose).
 The accuracy of our detection models is over 90%.
 You can try to train and validate models using raw video data or processed data.

 This repository includes:
-- the script for creating training and validation data for the judgment model (Logistic regression).
+- a script for creating training and validation data for the faults judgment model.
-- two notebooks for evaluating the fault judgment models.
+- two notebooks for evaluating the faults judgment models.
-- some data (keypoints estimated by pose estimator and model input).

 This repository **does not include**:
 - [mmpose](https://github.com/open-mmlab/mmpose) project.
 (We used the [higherHRNet](https://github.com/HRNet/HigherHRNet-Human-Pose-Estimation) through mmpose to estimate keypoints from videos.)